ontodev/bfo/README.md

 The bfo-1.2.owl file contains proposed classes and relations with logical axioms and annotations.
 We have yet to add `owl:previousVersion` annotations based on the [Mapping Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnbOUYWIQYUEdF9yb0hlUjhBUGRnVWNTVFJQX0xOUlE).

 If your ontology uses [ruttenberg-bfo2.owl](http://purl.obolibrary.org/obo/bfo/2010-05-25/ruttenberg-bfo2.owl) then you should be able to replace that import with [bfo-1.2.owl](https://raw.github.com/ontodev/bfo/master/bfo-1.2.owl).
+IMPORTANT: This is a temporary URI for development purposes, and will be changed if the proposal is accepted!
 Please report any problems you may have.

-Some of these identifiers are new and we might want to revise them.
+Some of the IDs are new and we might want to revise them.
 See the [mapping spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnbOUYWIQYUEdF9yb0hlUjhBUGRnVWNTVFJQX0xOUlE) for more information.

 ## ontology-metadata.owl

 Many OBO ontologies use common metadata from the [Information Artifact Ontology (IAO)](http://information-artifact-ontology.googlecode.com/): see the [Ontology Metadata](http://code.google.com/p/information-artifact-ontology/wiki/OntologyMetadata) page for more information.
-This copy of the file makes a few minor changes, mainly replacing the ID for "generically dependent continuant" with the new ID.
+This copy of the file makes a few minor changes, mainly replacing the ID for "generically dependent continuant" with its new ID.

 ## ro.owl